jchene/42-over-ride/level08/Ressources/README.md

 Next, let's break down the `log_wrapper` function

-This function is pretty straighforward, the arguments are in order:
-- The `FILE` stream of the log file `./backups/.log`
-- The debug message to write to the log file
-- The filename passed as argument of the program

-The function starts bu defining a buffer of 264 char and copies the debug message into it
+The function starts by defining a buffer of 264 char and copies the debug message into it

 ```c
 void log_wrapper(FILE *logFile, const char *msg, const char *filename)